ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 This document models the result of applying a query to the argument as a nodelist (a list of nodes).

-So nodes are the selectable parts of the argument.
+Nodes are the selectable parts of the argument.
 The only parts of an object that can be selected by a query are the member values.
 Member names and members (name/value pairs) cannot be selected.
-So member values have nodes, but members and member names do not.
+Thus, member values have nodes, but members and member names do not.
 Similarly, member values are children of an object, but members and member names are not.